shinyay/github-recommended-settings/README.md

 #### Dependabot

 - **Dependabot alerts**: `On`
-  - >Enabling "Dependabot alerts" is generally a good practice for keeping your project's dependencies up-to-date and ensuring the security of your codebase.
-Dependabot alerts notify you when there are known security vulnerabilities in your project's dependencies, allowing you to promptly address them by updating to patched versions.
+  - >Dependabot alerts notify you when there are known security vulnerabilities in your project's dependencies, allowing you to promptly address them by updating to patched versions.

 - **Dependabot security updates**: `On`
-  - >Enabling "Dependabot security" updates is highly recommended for maintaining the security of your project's dependencies.
-Dependabot security updates automatically open pull requests to update vulnerable dependencies to their latest secure versions whenever security vulnerabilities are detected.
+  - >Dependabot security updates automatically open pull requests to update vulnerable dependencies to their latest secure versions whenever security vulnerabilities are detected.

 - **Dependabot version updates**: `On`
-  - >
+  - >Dependabot version updates automatically open pull requests to update your project's dependencies to their latest versions whenever new versions are available.

 #### Code scanning